skygeo/cross-cluster-mesh-demo/README.md

-# How skyscanner moved to multi cluster mesh with istio
+# Multi cluster mesh with istio

 Devops meetup Edi.
-This is a quick overview of how skyscanner moved to multi-cluster mesh using istio.
+This is a quick overview of how skyscanner moved to multi-cluster mesh using istio and 2 local kubernetes/kind clusters

 1. Install kind and helm